KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 The entire working of SLAM can be broke down into Front-end data collection and Back-end data processing.
 The front-end data collection of SLAM is of two types Visual SLAM and LiDAR SLAM.
 Visual SLAM (vSLAM) uses camera to acquire or collect imagery of the surrounding.
 Visual SLAM can use simple cameras (360 degree panoramic, wide angle and fish-eye camera), compound eye cameras (stereo and multi cameras), and RGB-D cameras (depth and Time-of-Flight cameras).
+A ToF (time-of-flight) camera is a range imaging camera system that employs time-of-flight techniques to resolve distance between the camera and the subject for each point of the image, by measuring the round trip time of an artificial light signal provided by a laser or an LED.
+Visual SLAM implementation is generally low cost as they use relatively inexpensive cameras.
+Additionally, cameras provide a large volume of information, they can be used to detect a landmarks (previously measured positions).
+Landmark detection can also be combined with graph-based optimization, achieving flexibility in SLAM implementation.
+LiDAR SLAM implementation uses a laser sensor.
+Compare to Visual SLAM which used cameras, lasers are more precise and accurate.
+The high rate of data capture with more precision allows LiDAR sensors for use in high-speed applications such as moving vehicles such as self-driving cars and drones.

+The output data of LiDAR sensors often called as point cloud data is available with 2D (x, y) or 3D (x, y, z) positional information.

+The laser sensor point cloud provides high-precision distance measurements, and works very effectively for map construction with SLAM.
+Generally, movement is estimated sequentially by matching the point clouds.
+The calculated movement (travelled distance) is used for localizing the vehicle.
+For LiDAR point cloud matching, iterative closest point (ICP) and normal distributions transform (NDT) algorithms are used.
+2D or 3D point cloud maps can be represented as a grid map or voxel map.

+Back-end data processing

+As per the details mentioned in the MATLAB website, Visual SLAM algorithms can be broadly classified into two categories Sparse methods match feature points of images and use algorithms such as PTAM and ORB-SLAM.
+Dense methods use the overall brightness of images and use algorithms such as DTAM, LSD-SLAM, DSO, and SVO.

+LiDAR point cloud matching generally requires high processing power, so it is necessary to optimize the processes to improve speed.
+Due to these challenges, localization for autonomous vehicles may involve fusing other measurement results such as wheel odometry, global navigation satellite system (GNSS), and IMU data.
+For applications such as warehouse robots, 2D LiDAR SLAM is commonly used, whereas SLAM using 3-D LiDAR point clouds can be used for UAVs and automated parking.

 ## Structure of the script
 The application is based in 2 main classes: ARPlacementManager and ARCloudAnchorManager, together with 3 minor classes ARDebugManager, SaveManager and AnchorEntity.